dario-loi/staplegl/README.md

 // the name of the shader program will be set to 'basic' glcore::shader_program shader_single_noname("shader_examples/basic.glsl");
 ```
-For the shader parser to differentiate between the different shaders in the file, the start of the shader code needs to start with a specific command line - ```#type [shader type]```
+For the shader parser to differentiate between the different shaders in the file, the shader code needs to start with a specific command line - ```#type [shader type]```
 #### Example
 ```glsl
 #type vertex